stream-labs/obs-studio-node/README.md

 ## Installing and Distribution
 1. Open CMake-GUI
-2. Change the "Where to build the binaries:" directory to the configured directory.
+2. Change the "Where to build the binaries:" directory to the configured build directory.
 CMake should automatically update.
 3. Modify the CMAKE_INSTALL_PREFIX variable to the directory of your liking.
 Visual Studio will need to have _write & execute_ access to that location.
 4. Click Configure.
 5. Click Generate.